 - Outreach Youth working with children and young adults up to the age of 19 (trans family support offered)

 - Phoenix Rising CiC enabling people, through education, the freedom to live their own life as they want to live it

-- The Health Outreach Service - can provide some targeted support as part of their marginalised adults offer.
-An information leaflet and referral form can be accessed through these links
+- The Health Outreach Service can provide targeted support through their marginalised adults offer for trans individuals who are also one of the priority groups the service works with .
+An information leaflet and referral form can be accessed through these links.

 The following organisations can support carers and those supporting someone who is transgender: